espra/core/README.md

 The goal for the final 1.0 release is to have a fully decentralised "internet
 operating system" style platform.
 We're currently working towards an initial
-release, `Ampify Zero`, for the end of this year — [see the planfile].
+release for the end of this year — [see the planfile].

 **Getting Started**